 In some of his writing James G. Swan tended to cast Native groups in the broad stereotypes of his time, as thieves, murders, drunks, savages and heathen.
 Themes very consistent with American history and culture of the time.
 So ingrained were these views Swan had a difficult time thinking of Native people in any other way.

 Yet, despite this overriding belief in the sanctity of mission of “white” society to “civilize” and “settle” the Northwest Coast region, at the same time, and to his credit, James G. Swan could also be sympathetic to Coastal Native culture and society.
 For this reason and others, and despite some of its flaws, Swan’s work remains an invaluable treasure trove of information about our ancestors.

 In fact, Swan’s history of the area ranks as one of the most important eye witness accounts of the Northwest Coast People, our lands, language, and beliefs.
 The way of life that our ancestors led–despite what Swan or the society he lived in may have felt about it at the time–were recorded and preserved as a rich resource for future generations of our people.

 Writer, Artist, and Settler, James G. Swan’s Voyage from San Francisco to Shoalwater Bay.

 by James G. Swan

 Swan, James G. The Northwest Coast; or Three Years’ Residence In Washington Territory.
 New York: Harper & Brothers, Publishers, 1857.
-[Excerpted from chapter 2, pages 20-33].
+[Excerpt from pages 17-19].